GenericMappingTools/gmt/doc/rst/source/debug.rst

 #.
 You will need to make some changes to your *cmake/ConfigUser.cmake* file.
 Scroll down to the
-   section that says "# Extra debugging for developers:" and uncomment the ~6 lines that has the if test on "Xcode".
-This will pass a few flags that are using when debugging via Xcode.
+   section that says "# Extra debugging for developers:" and uncomment the ~6 lines that has the if-test on "Xcode".
+This will pass a few flags that are used when debugging via Xcode.
    Also uncomment the two "add_definitions" lines that contain the word "DEBUG" in it somewhere.

 #.
 You will need to build GMT again.
-I recommend you do this into another build directory (I
+I recommend you do this in a separate build directory (I
    call mine xbuild, and while at it I use rbuild for "Release Builds" and dbuild for regular debug command line builds, and build for the final build for the releases).
 If you are in the xbuild directory, these two command will do the build::